aDotInTheVoid/ltxmk/README.md

     - Everything is a pdf

 ## Status
-Currently LTXMK is being developed and does not work.
+Currently LTXMK is being abandoned and doesn't work.
+The LaTeX output is just too unfriendly to be parsed by anythink other than a 10kloc perl script.

 ## Things to support